 I grew up Southern Baptist and attended First Baptist Church from childhood until I left West Palm.

-Across Flagler Avenue and on the edge of the intracostal waterway (between West Palm and Palm Beach - First Baptist build and outdoor worship area named the Chapel by the Lake.
+Across Flagler Avenue and on the edge of the intracoastal waterway (between West Palm and Palm Beach - First Baptist built an outdoor worship area named the Chapel by the Lake.I was baptized at the Chapel by the Lake in the summer of 1970.

 While I was a student at Palm Beach Atlantic College - I was the president to the business club called Phi Beta Lambda.One of the club activities was regional competitions.
 In 1979, I placed first in Economics for all of the south Florida District.

 My Dad always wanted to own his own business.
 After high school he found a tool & die supply company for sale.
-It was named Quad, Inc but he renamed it to Abrasives & Tools.
+It was named Quad, Inc but he renamed it to Abrasives & Tools (A&T).
 My brother and I were tasked with taking the initial inventory during which we started on end-mills and asked each other what are these things.

 In the mid-1980's I had the bad habit of speeding (alot).
 In addition to having to pay many tickets - I had my driver's license suspended a few times.
 However, this did not stop me from driving and of course I continued to get pulled over.
 This resulted in me being placed on probation which (stupidly) I violated.
 One day, I received a postcard from the Palm Beach County Sheriff's Office saying they had a warrant for my arrest.
-This freaked me out and I quit driving and started to walk of ride my bike everywhere.
+This freaked me out and I quit driving and started to walk or ride my bike everywhere.
 Finally, I hired a lawyer who go the warrant recalled (no jail) and I was able to complete my probation.

 I met Laureen O'Brien at First Baptist Church - she sang a solo during a morning service.
 When I first saw her I was smitten - I thought she was very cute and I loved the way she sang.
-Oh, yeah she was also a great kisser!We dated for several years until she became ill and moved back to Pittsburgh where she soon died.
+Oh, yeah she was also a great kisser!We dated for several years until she moved back to Pittsburgh where she became ill and soon died.

 Here I am at the video controls at First Baptist Church.